ArkEcosystem/core-plugins/README.md

 If you want to use any of the plugins from this repository you need to clone the repository and then copy the plugin you wish to use into the `plugins` directory in your https://github.com/ArkEcosystem/core directory.
 After you've done that you need to run `lerna bootstrap` and register the plugin in your `plugins.js` file.

-_If you plan to use any of those plugins keep in mind that they might be unmaintained or deprecated._
+_If you plan to use any of those plugins keep in mind that they are unmaintained and deprecated._